mczerniawski/mczerniawski.github.io/_posts/2020-02-02-great-news.md

 I wasn't able to dedicate as much time to my GitHub repositories as I would like to :disappointed:

-End of the year is always hectic - especially if your daughter has Birthday during the Christmas Eve and ... both of your kids got some flu and are sick for nearly two months now. :sob:
+End of the year is always hectic - especially if your daughter has Birthday during the Christmas  and ... both of your kids got some flu and are sick for nearly two months now. :sob:

 Anyway - I plan to get back to more frequent blogging - a lot of drafts awaits - and coding!